UnsafePointer/cocoapods-amimono-example/README.md

 * Using a Swift written Pod
 * Pods include resource bundles
 * Project has a testing target (also using CocoaPods)
+* Project has a Watch OS 1 target

 A project like this has successfully passed iTunes Connect validation.

 TODO:

-* Embedded targets: extensions, watchOS
+* Embedded targets with a different platform (ie: not iphoneos or iphonesimulator): watchOS 2

 ## About this plugin